ibm-build-lab/wxd-file-ingestion-utilities/javascript/README.md

 ### Create a destination index

-Use the same schema as the source index but with a field to store the content embeddings.
-Enter the following and hit the **>** run icon:
+To create a destination index use the same schema as the source index but with a field to store the content embeddings.
+Using the **Kibana Dev Tools Console**, enter the following and hit the **>** run icon:

     PUT /knowledge-base-dest
     {